Configuring a migration job

 To import the data, use the Import from CSV button.
 After choosing a file, you will see the CSV mapping window.
 If everything looks correctly, you may continue by clicking the Import button.
 In the case any mailbox failed to be imported, the program will display all necessary information.

 In the Target mailboxes step you can configure the connection with a target on-premises Exchange server.
 Setting up a target server is the most important part because this is where your data will be migrated.
 There are three types of target on-premises Exchange servers that can be used in migration: those from the same domain, from a different trusted domain and servers from a different untrusted domain.
-No matter which type of target server you choose, you will have to provide the corresponding administrator's credentials, including the User Principal Name.
+No matter which type of target server you choose, you will have to provide the corresponding admin account credentials, including the User Principal Name.
 Keep in mind that this account needs to have appropriate roles assigned.

 To select a source server, expand the Target server drop-down list and choose a desired entry (Fig. 5.).
 Click Next to proceed.